yashumayank/FastNeo/README.md

 `run_neoepitopes.sh [optional arguments] {input_filename_prefix}`

-FastNeo used many heuristics to maximize the signal to noise ratio from the stranded RNAseq data.
-Some of these heuristics can be customized using the optional arguments.
-The only required parameter to run FastNeo is the `{input_filename_prefix}`, and paired end RNA-seq data must be in 2 fastq files that are named as {input_filename_prefix}_1.fastq and {input_filename_prefix}_2.fastq.
+The `[optional arguments]` provide an interface to customize some of the heuristics that are used to maximize the signal to noise ratio in the stranded RNAseq data.
+The only required parameter is the `{input_filename_prefix}`, and paired end RNA-seq data must be in 2 fastq files that are named as {input_filename_prefix}_1.fastq and {input_filename_prefix}_2.fastq.

 #### Optional arguments

 ##### `-m|--mapq [INT] `
 Minimum expected alignment score (MES) filter is used if MAPQ is less than this value (10)